DataMedSci/yagit/docs/source/installation.rst

 If you prefer to perform the installation manually without the script, then follow the commands below to build and install YAGIT on Linux.
-Before running them, ensure that you have installed the dependencies (e.g. using a package manager or by building from source).
+Before running them, ensure that you have installed the dependencies (e.g., by using a package manager or by building from source).

 .. code-block::